devnevins/devnevins.github.io/content/writing/2025-06-25-writing-portfolio.md

 ## Eye of the Beholder ##

 This is the story of a civilization that became overcrowded and had to escape its confines.
-However, the confines turn out to be someone's eyeball and the 'civilization' was parasitic worms.
+However, the confines are not what you'd expect.
 This comic was published as part of the anthology BeBop #1: Unexpectations by Bird's Eye Press.
 Art by Raymond Griffith.

 Click on an image to embiggen.